 Assume your opponent is striking with a Migi Oi Tsuki.
 In response, you step to the opponent’s ear side and focus your center directly to octagon angle one as you move.
 You are not focused on the central plane as you perform this movement – but you want to keep the central plane in mind the entire time.

 Once you have moved to the ear side you establish Hidari Zenkutsu Dachi.
 Now you immediately rotate 90° turning toward your opponent to establish Migi Sochin Dachi while using your back checking hand to rotate your opponent’s center away from you.
 You are aligning your center to the central plane while concurrently shifting your opponent away from the central plane.
 So while you did not initially focus on the central plane you had this in mind as your ultimate goal the entire time.

-You have likely done this sequence of movements may times in the past.
+You have likely done this sequence of movements many times in the past.
 But you should now begin to fully comprehend what is occurring.
-During any stance transition you need to consider how it will ultimately benefit your use of and alignment toward the central plane.
+During any stance transition, you need to consider how it will ultimately benefit your use of and alignment toward the central plane.
 There is probably nothing more fundamental within the conceptual studies of Tensoku Ryu.

 Stance Transition Vulnerabilities

 Moving from one stance to another is not without risk.
 If you keep your feet stationary and transition from, say a Sochin Dachi to a Zenkutsu Dachi, then there is a typically brief period where you are somewhat weightless or vulnerable to motion interruption.